eeliuqin/eeliuqin.github.io/_posts/2023-01-02-healthcare-terms.md

 ### SNOMED vs. LOINC
 According to [this article](https://danielvreeman.com/blog/2015/11/07/guidelines-for-using-loinc-and-snomed-ct-together-without-overlap/), LOINC codes are widely used to identify vital sign observations.
 SNOMED CT is a good source of codes for categorical answers to LOINC observables.
-In other words, LONIC focuses on questions while SNOMED focuses on anwers.
+In other words, LOINC focuses on questions while SNOMED focuses on anwers.

 ### AHRQ
 The Agency for Healthcare Research and Quality's